them4ra/millenium-welcome-message/README.md

 The script will welcome you using the the username you login with.
 For this reason you may need to adjust the whitespace after the $USER variable in the middle of the ASCII art ouroboros so it doesn't break if you have a longer or shorter username.

 After you have set these two things up you can paste this into /etc/motd or wherever your ssh welcome message is stored.

+# Feedback
+If you know how to format whitespace in a way that would adjust according to the length of the username let me know!

+I have also thought of adding useful data to the end of the script so if you have anything in mind you let me know about it as well.